 Figure 3.
 Spectrum of scattered light showing both the central or Rayleigh peak (FWHM = $\Gamma_R$ ) and the Brillouin doublets (FWHM = $\Gamma_R$ ) as a function of frequency $\nu$ .
-Typical values (530nm, backscattering, vs=1500 m/s, wavelength shift is 7 x10-3 nm.
+Typical values (530nm, backscattering, $v_s$ =1500 m/s, wavelength shift is 7 x10-3 nm.
 Note shift depends on speed of sound and n, which depend on salinity and temperature, but sound speed changes more rapidly with temperature.

-Fluorescence Now Fluorescence Remember distinction is lifetime, longer intermediate state, more chance to "forget" information about incoming photon...
+Now Fluorescence Remember distinction is lifetime, longer intermediate state, more chance to "forget" information about incoming photon....
 Phytoplankton fluorescence basically isotropically emitted (Gordon et al., L&O, 1993).
-Probably also completely depolarizing for phytoplankton, but I am not sure anyone has used this.
+Probably also completely depolarizing for phytoplankton, has been used separate polarization from natural light.
 Found one article using techniques on extracted compounds from Red Tide organisms.
-(Tom thinking about it).
-Polarization of Fluorescence generally used as an indication of the lifetime of the state and diffusion of the fluorophore.
+Polarization of Fluorescence generally used as an indication of the lifetime of the state and diffusion of the fluorophore. " The impact of algal fluorescence on the underwater polarized light field ", A. Tonizzo, A. Ibrahim, J. Zhou, A. Gilerson, B. Gross, F. Moshary, S. Ahmed (2010), Proceedings of SPIE Ocean Sensing and Monitoring II (5-9 April, Orlando, FL),